DataResponsibly/FairPrep/README.md

 ### Download and Initialize the environment for FairPrep

-Step 1 Download FairPrep from [GitHub repository](https://github.com/DataResponsibly/FairPrep/tree/release-PyPI).
+Step 1 Download FairPrep from [release-PyPI branch of FairPrep GitHub repository](https://github.com/DataResponsibly/FairPrep/tree/release-PyPI).

 Step 2 Unzip the downloaded source file and initiate the python environment.